francocurotto/Audio-Transmission/README.md

 Transmits a binary (black-and-white) image between two computers using sound.

 ### Explanation:
-One computers wants to transmit a (small) binary image between to another computer via audio signals. the transmitter computer "packetize" the image converting every column of the image in a individual packet, and then into an audio signal that is reproduced by the speaker.
+One computers wants to transmit a (small) binary image to another computer via audio signals. the transmitter computer "packetize" the image converting every column of the image in a individual packet, and then into an audio signal that is reproduced by the speaker.
 The second computer receives the